 - Determine an appropriate stock-to-bond ratio.
 The first step of construction is based on the purpose of the portfolio (what level of returns or income is needed) and personal factors (comfort level, experience, etc.).
 Risk tolerance is assessed from initial and ongoing conversations, not a one-time questionnaire.
 The stock-to-bond ratio that is developed serves as the foundation of the portfolio and helps determine its risk level.

 - Know what adds value.
 A mix of an S&P 500 fund and a broad bond fund is a good start, but there are other investments that can add value to the portfolio.
-Research concludes that both small-cap stocks and value stocks outperform the S&P 500 over time.
+Research suggests that small-cap stocks, value stocks and companies with higher profitability tend to outperform the S&P 500 over time.
+Technology and thematic funds may also help deliver better performance.
 International stocks and REITs deliver equity returns, but add some diversification.
 Bonds and alternatives (commodities, etc.) deliver the best diversification to stocks.
 Bottom line: only add an investment to a portfolio if it increases expected return, or decreases volatility

 - Construct a broadly diversified allocation for the overall portfolio.
 An investor may have multiple accounts, but a single overall allocation should be used to tie them together.
 This holistic view can reduce confusion, costs, and taxes of managing a separate portfolio for each account.

 - Recognize constraints on the portfolio.
 Constraints such as limited 401(k)/403(b) investment options, taxable positions with low cost-basis, employer stock options, and investments with surrender charges need to be addressed with strategies on a case-by-case basis.